ignatandrei/patterns/src/patternsSite/docs/patterns/IOC.md

 # Pattern:  IOC

-Inversion of Control is a principle in software engineering by which the control of objects or portions of a program is transferred to a container or framework.
-It's a design principle in which custom-written portions of a computer program receive the flow of control from a generic framework.
+Inversion of Control is a principle in software engineering by which the control of objects or portions of a program is transferred to a container or framework.    <br />
+It's a design principle in which custom-written portions of a computer program receive the flow of control from a generic framework.    <br />

 ## Examples in .NET :